-A. All concrete used shall be ODOT Item 499 Concrete, Class QC MS mix.
+A. All concrete used shall be Class C as specified in Section 030000.

 2.2 CURBING

 A. Other materials for curbing shall meet the applicable requirements of ODOT Item 609.

 3.1 INSTALLATION

 - A. All soil subgrade under curbs shall be compacted in accordance with Section 310000. - B. All construction for curbing shall be in accordance with ODOT Item 609 for the type called for on the Drawings.